 Semax Stimulates Neurogenesis.

-Scientists observed Semax at dosage of 50 ug/kg body weight weight of rats to upregulate BDNF protein by 1.4 fold along with 1.6 fold increase of trkB tyrosine phosphorylation.
-There is also a simultaneous improvement of exon III BDNF and trkB mRNA levels respectively by 3 and 2 folds in the rat hippocampus.
+Scientists observed Semax a at dosage of 50 ug/kg body weight of rats to upregulate BDNF protein by 1.4 fold along with 1.6 fold increase of trkB tyrosine phosphorylation.
+There is also a simultaneous improvement of exon III BDNF and trkB mRNA levels, respectively, by 3 and 2 folds in the rat hippocampus.
 The rats treated with the peptide displayed a significant increase in the number of conditioned avoidance reactions.
 The findings indicate the influence of the peptide in improving cognitive brain functions through the hippocampal BDNF/trkB system.

 Semax Improves Memory in Studies.

 Semax and mexidol act as effective antiamnesic medication for murine models of amnesia (except that induced by maximal electroshock) compared to reference nootropic drugs like piracetam and oxiracetam.
 Semax displays a bell-shaped reversible dose-effect equation while Mexidol has a linear relationship.
 Both the substances helped suppress the ortho-and antidromic population response surges of CA1 pyramidal neurons of survival hippocampal slices in rats.
 Interestingly, compared to semax, mexidol improves oxygen consumption in rat brain mitochondria and displays a linear dose-effect response in a 1-5 mM concentration range.

 Protective Effects of Semax on Cerebral Blood Vessels During Oxygen Deprivation.

 Intranasal use of Semax for six days reduced cortical infarction level, thus enhancing retention and performance of conditioned passive avoidance response.
 Semax decreases the levels of Vegfa mRNA in the frontal cortex (4, 8, and 12 h following occlusion) and the hippocampus (2 and 4 h post occlusion).
 The Effect of PGP on the Vegfa gene expression was almost negligible.
 Semax prevents hypoxia-induced Vegfa gene expression at the early stages of global cerebral ischemia.
 In turn, an increase in the level of Vegfa mRNA in the hippocampus 24 h after occlusion and semax administration apparently highlights the neuroprotective properties of the peptide.